 We appreciate that the reality of day to day life means that not all of us can or have the time to feed 100% raw.
 Any fresh raw food is better than none, so even adding a little to a dry or wet food diet will improve your dog’s health and wellbeing.

 We all want our dogs to live a long, healthy and happy life.
 By giving them the best natural food nature can provide, you will be doing your very best to ensure this.

 How much raw food to feed your dog will depend on their age, weight and activity levels.
 As a rule, adult dogs being fed a raw-only diet need 2-3% of their body weight every day in food.
 For example, a dog weighing 10 kg should be fed between 200-300g per day.

 Click here to fill out some details about your dogs and have the paw-rithmetic done for you, or alternatively contact our friendly VIP (Very Important Paws) Team who will happily help at 01380716599 or email@example.com.

 You can read more about the 80:10:10 model in this article.

-All Poppy's Picnic raw dog food recipes are complete and balanced to FEDIAF guideline.
+All Poppy's Picnic raw dog and cat food recipes are complete and balanced to FEDIAF guideline.
 We use fresh, high quality ingredients that are suitable for human consumption and can be stored in your fridge for 4 days.